Ayushi96/Plagiarism_Detection/README.md

 * Clean and pre-process the text data.
 * Define features for comparing the similarity of an answer text and a source text, and extract similarity features.
+* The features explored were _Containment Score_ and _LCS score_ .
+The _Containment Score_ was calculated on n-grams where n ~ range(1, 11)
 * Select "good" features, by analyzing the correlations between different features.
+The features with the lease correlation was chosen to train the model.
 * Create train/test `.csv` files that hold the relevant features and class labels for train/test data points.

 **Notebook 3: Train and Deploy Your Model in SageMaker**

-* Upload your train/test feature data to S3.
+* Upload train/test feature data to S3.
 * Define a binary classification model and a training script.
+* I tried out _SVM and Random Forest_ models and RF seemed to perform better
-* Train your model and deploy it using SageMaker.
+* Train Randon Forest model and deploy it using SageMaker.
-* Evaluate your deployed classifier.
+* The accuracy of the model turned out to be 96%

 ---